Minimalism is a tool that helps us live a simpler, more enjoyable life.

 Well, there are many minimalist hacks and things that we can do to simplify our lives.

-Whether you’ve just started on your minimalist journey or you are well-advanced, I wanted to share some ideas to help you in the process.
+Whether you’re just started out on your minimalist journey or you are well-advanced, I wanted to share some ideas to help you in the process.

 Here are 10 minimalist hacks that you should try implementing to live a simple life!

 This blog post contains affiliate links which means that if you buy something through such links, I will get a small commission without any extra cost for you.
 Please read my Disclosure for more details.

 10 minimalist hacks to live a simple life

 1. Stop comparing yourself to others